oroinc/documentation/book/customization.rst

 ====================================

 Symfony offers easy-to-use options for overriding parts of third party bundles in an application.
-Since the Oro Platform Application consists of several well-structured bundles, you can customize almost every part of it as easily as you could in any other Symfony application.
+Since the OroPlatform Application consists of several well-structured bundles, you can customize almost every part of it as easily as you could in any other Symfony application.